Assessment Process Reflection Template

 Instructor Note: How to Use this Template

-- Example 1 – Graded Assignment: Your responses to this reflection will be assessed as a graded component of your overall assignment.
-Please answer each prompt thoughtfully and thoroughly, as your insights and honesty will contribute to your grade.
+- Graded Assignment: Students’ responses to this reflection will be assessed as a graded component of the overall assignment.

-- Example 2: Completion-Based Activity: This reflection is required for completion, but your responses will not be graded for content.
-Instead, you will receive credit for thoughtfully engaging with each prompt.
+- Completion-Based Activity: This reflection is required for completion, but students’ responses will not be graded for content.

-- Example 3: Standalone Assignment: This reflection is assigned independently, separate from other assessments.
-It serves as an opportunity for you to consider your learning process and resource use without being directly tied to a specific assignment.
+- Standalone Assignment: This reflection is assigned independently, separate from other assessments.
+It serves as an opportunity for students to consider their learning and resource use without being directly tied to a specific assignment.

-List all tools, resources, and individuals (including GenAI) that contributed to your assessment.
+List all tools, resources, readings, and people (including GenAI) that helped with your assessment.
 For each, briefly state:

 Example:

-- Copilot – Used to brainstorm ideas for my introduction.
-I reviewed and revised the output to match my voice.
-I have included the prompt and date below.
+- Microsoft Copilot: Used to brainstorm ideas for my introduction on Oct 15.
+I critically reviewed and corrected the output to align with my understanding of the course content

-Write a brief paragraph reflecting on your use of tools, resources, and people.
-Consider the following prompts:
+Write a brief paragraph reflecting on your use of resources.
+Consider these questions:

-- Why did you choose each tool/resource/person?
+- Why did you choose your most important resource?
 What did you hope to achieve?

-- How did you integrate content from these resources into your work (e.g., direct quotes, paraphrasing, inspiration)?
+- How did you integrate content from resources into your work?

-- Written feedback from peers, instructors, or support services
+- Written feedback received from peers, instructors, or academic support services

 - List of works cited